TheRolfFR/pixel-wars/README.md

 To configure [config.json](./config.json), you have to configured as wished:

 - ``redisUrl`` to your redis server URL you just launched.
 Value can be found or your machine or WSL ip address.
-- ``host`` for the server IP exposed.
-Choose your local IP address for your house or keep localhost for your computer
+- ``host`` and ``port`` for the server IP and port exposed.
+Choose your LAN IP address for your house or keep localhost for your computer.
+Port must match your reverse proxy entry.
 - ``basePixelAmount`` and ``timeout`` in seconds define the number of pixels you can place per duration
 - ``colors`` defines the list of color codes displayed and ``colorsActive`` the index and order of active colors
 - ``canvasWidth``, ``canvasHeight`` and ``canvasChunkSize`` define how big your place is
-- ``debugMode`` is only used to set the port while developing and set-up a reverse proxy for the frontend

 You can take as default [config.json](./config.json) for dev and [config_prod.json](./config_prod.json) for production.